 Vicolo della Palomba 15

-In the centro storico there are also a few old houses that sport inscriptions in Latin.
+In the centro storico there are also a few buildings that sport inscriptions in Latin.
 In Vicolo della Palomba, for instance, there is a 15th century palazzo which sports two: I · VIA · VIRTVTI · NVLLA · E · VIA (No path to virtue is barred) and DENIQ · NO · OES · EADE · MIRATVR (Not everybody admires the same things).
 The first saying is from Ovid, the second Horace.

 Via di San Macello